Interstellar-code/lark-openapi-mcp/docs/reference/tool-presets/presets.md

 ## Overview

+**Default Behavior (No Configuration Required):**

+By default, the MCP server loads **all 1,274 available English API tools** automatically when you start it without the `-t` parameter.
+This means you have immediate access to the complete Feishu/Lark API without any configuration.

+**When to Use Presets:**

+Presets are **optional** and only needed when you want to:
+- Limit the available tools to a specific subset (e.g., only messaging tools)
+- Reduce token usage in AI models with limited context windows
+- Focus on specific use cases (e.g., calendar management, document operations)

-If you have no special requirements, you can keep the default preset to use common functions.
-When you need fine control or want to understand the complete list, please refer to the preset table below.
+If you have no special requirements, you can use the default configuration (all tools) without specifying any preset.

 ## How to Use Presets

+**Important**: Presets are only used when you explicitly specify the `-t` parameter.
+Without the `-t` parameter, all 1,274 tools are loaded by default.

 To use a preset, specify it in the `-t` parameter: